leonhard-s/ps2-rich-presence/README.md

 - Low-bandwidth requirements
 - GUI interface for configuration
-- Operates completely independentylyfrom the PS2 installation
+- Operates completely independenty from the PS2 installation\*
 - Automatically enable Rich Presence when logging into the game
 - Activity detection (class, vehicle, etc.)

+*\*Since PS2RPC uses the API stream rather than the game's actual traffic, you do not even have to run this on the same device you're playing on.
+As long as there is a local Discord client and an internet connection, it will work.*

 ## License